-The author of Map of Smog is known only as “V.” They grew up in the San Fernando Valley and explain on their website which details explorations “of the built environment of the Los Angeles area” that most of their “wanderings take place in the smoggier inland parts.”
+The author of Map of Smog is credited as “V.” He grew up in the San Fernando Valley and explain on their website which details explorations “of the built environment of the Los Angeles area” that most of their “wanderings take place in the smoggier inland parts.”
 In 2016, V wrote that he’d moved away from Los Angeles for graduate studies.

 THE MILITANT ANGELENO (2007-present)

-Militant Angeleno has been writing extensively about all manner of Los Angeles subject matter, from transit history, to street sign design, to Native history, to forgotten streams and so much more… whilst always referring to himself in the third person.
+Militant Angeleno has been writing extensively about all manner of Los Angeles subject matter, from transit history to street sign design, from Native history to forgotten streams and so much more… whilst always referring to himself in the third person.

 MODERN HIKER (2006-present)

-Casey Schreiner’s Modern Hiker is the best site about hiking trails in Los Angeles and San Diego — but with an emphasis on Los Angeles — which despite usually being characterized as a horizontal city is, thanks to its mountains, also the world’s most vertical.
+Casey Schreiner’s Modern Hiker is an excellent site about hiking trails in Los Angeles and San Diego (but with an emphasis on Los Angeles) — a city that despite usually being characterized as a horizontal one is, thanks to its mountains, also the world’s most vertical.

 STREETSBLOG LOS ANGELES (2006-present)

 Streetsblog Los Angeles (or L.A.
-Streetsblog) is the local branch of the New York-based blog network which advocates for sustainable transport, smart growth, and livable streets.
+Streetsblog) is the local branch of the New York City-based blog network which advocates for sustainable transport, smart growth, and livable streets.

 TOM EXPLORES LOS ANGELES (2013-present)

 In Tom Carroll’s online series, Tom Explores Los Angeles, Carroll (a doppelgänger of Charles Starkweather) serves as host and tour guide, showing viewers the overlooked and unsung sites of Los Angeles and sometimes his skateboarding skills.

-Urbanize LA — Steven Sharp’s love letter to high-rises, urban planning, and development — grew out of Building Los Angeles, which Sharp launched in 2013.
+Urbanize LA — Steven Sharp’s reserved love letter to high-rises, urban planning, and development — grew out of Building Los Angeles, which Sharp launched in 2013.
 Contains loads of renderings.
 Since its launch, it’s expanded to Atlanta, Austin, Chicago, Detroit, and New York City.